MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 ## Guides and articles

 Whether you're looking for comprehensive deployment guides, quick step-by-step procedures, or PowerShell cmdlets, we've got it all on the web.
-Our guide and articles are thoroughly reviewed and tested by our content developers to ensure you always have the most up to date and accurate information.
+We update content on the web every day so you always have the latest information.
 Check out our articles and guides at the [Microsoft Docs](https://docs.microsoft.com/Office365/index?view=o365-worldwide) site.

 ![Articles](../media/what-is-help/articles.png)